bksureshkumar/cloudrun/simple_micro_service/readme.md

 # Build and Deploy Microservice to Cloud Run

-Cloud Run ia a managed compute platform to run stateless containers.
+Cloud Run is a managed compute platform to run stateless containers.
 I am using a simple Java Microservice to build and deploy to Cloud Run.
 Here are the following steps

 1. Github or the Cloud Source Repository where the Microservice code is loacted